-The outdoor emergency warning sirens in DuPage County are tested on the first Tuesday of every month between 10 and 11 a.m.
-DuComm, the 911 dispatch center for the city, conducts this test.
-The purpose of the sirens is to alert those who are outdoors to the threat of danger, either due to weather conditions, a natural or man-made emergency incident, or a National Emergency.
-In the event of such an emergency, DuComm will activate Warrenville’s outdoor emergency warning sirens.
-The City’s warning sirens can also be activate by EMA or the on-duty senior police officer.
+The outdoor emergency warning sirens in DuPage County are tested by DuComm on the first Tuesday of every month at 10:00 a.m.
+The purpose of the siren is an alert to the threat of danger, either due to weather conditions, a natural or man-made emergency incident, or a National Emergency.
+If one of these events occurs, DuComm will activate the outdoor emergency warning siren.
+The City’s warning siren can also be activated by EMA or the on-duty senior police officer.

 Knowing what to do when you hear the outdoor emergency warning sirens can save your life.